CCOSTAN/Home-AssistantConfig/README.md

 * Turn on some outdoor Lights at Sunset or if it gets darkish in the house, Turn off 4 hours before sunrise.
 Turn off interior lights when we go to sleep.
 * Turn on lights during school days for a morning routine for the kids and wife.
 Has No School overide boolean in GUI.
 * Rainy days trigger extra light inside the house.
+* Check the UV Rays for the day and let us know if we need sun tan lotion over the TTS system.
 * Detects when lights are turned on and adjusts them to correct brightness based on time of day.
 * Leverage Alexa, IFTTT and Elekcity outlet to control Printer On/Off via Voice.
 Turns off automatically after 20 minutes.
 * Turn on [AMPs](http://amzn.to/2j18dlT) when Chromecast reports 'Playing'.
 Turn them off when we are done streaming music.